DIYDave/ESP8266-Alarmclock/README.md

 ## Alarmclock with Nextion Touch and ESP8266
+Another ESP8266 project that has to do with IoT.
+This is an alarm clock with 4 independent alarm times.

 ### New Version 1.10 for PlatformIO
 Due to the problems with the Arduino IDE and the various libraries, I switched to Visual Studio Code and PlatformIO a few years ago.